 All babies are different and they react differently to certain conditions.
 However, these are the most common causes of crying in babies:

 Hunger: This is the most common cause of tears.
-You can avoid this by looking for early markers of hunger, including lip-smacking or moving fist to his/her mouth.
+You can avoid this by looking for early markers of hunger, including lip-smacking, moving a fist to his/her mouth, or chewing their hands.

 Heat or cold: The baby might be reacting to uncomfortable weather conditions.
 This can be taken care of by dressing your baby in the same layers of clothing you are wearing.